Neuroinformatics-Research-Group/MIND-Freesurfer/README.md

-# UKB-MIND
+# MIND-Freesurfer
-*Scripts for running MIND on the whole of UKB structural imaging data*
+*Scripts for running MIND on the Freesurfer structural imaging data*

 ## Introduction